jond-andrew/workflow/README.md

 # 301, MOVED: This now lives at [this link](https://cd.splunkdev.com/jond-andrew-davis/workflow)
+(Do not follow this link if you are not on Splunk VPN)

 Moved, latest version there.
 May or may not leave this README present.